 deep breaths in and out to help them calm down.

 Connect your child to programs and groups that help them find spaces to talk and connect with other young people and supportive adults.

 Sometimes these strategies may not completely help take away your child's stress.
 If that happens, please remember that your pediatrician is

 here to help you.
 If you are worried that your child is struggling with stress,

 anxiety or fear, please speak with your child's doctor.
+They will listen to you and provide support and affirmation.
 After learning more about your child's symptoms, your child's doctor can work with you to make a plan and help find ways to support your child, including support services in your community.

 Take care of yourself, too